Sew a Casserole Carrier: Quilted & Insulated

 Quilting Preparation for using Fabric, Insul-Bright and Cotton Batting

-After you have the outer edges basted, The next step is to use a fabric pencil to draw your design on the fabric.
+After you have the outer edges basted, The next step is to use a fabric pencil to draw your stitching design on the fabric for quilting; Quilting is simply stitching thru all layers of fabric to keep layers together.
 (Pencil lines will wash off, and will also be covered up by your stitching) I just chose to use a diagonal line for my quilting design, each line about 2 inches apart.

 After you are done drawing your design, Use straight pins or Curved safety pins for holding layers together.
 Start pinning from the center of the fabric layers and work your way out towards the edges.
-Why have all the pins?
+Why use so many pins?
 The pins will keep the fabric from shifting as you are quilting/sewing your design.